finos/common-cloud-controls/docs/governance/community-guidelines/releases/README.md

 ## Ownership

-The [Communications WG] has overall ownership of releases.
-They are responsible for setting the roadmap and communicating project progress to the wider community.
+The [Communications WG] is responsible for setting the release roadmap and communicating project progress to the wider community.
 All other [WG]'s should contribute to determining the content of a release.

 ## Scheduling